raspberrypilearning/hamster-party-cam/en/step_6.md

 - Test your function by running your code and then typing `disco()` into the Python shell.

-- Once your `disco` function causes your LEDs to randomly flash, you can go into you `hamster_awake` function and replace the `wait` command with a call of the `disco` function.
+- Once your `disco` function causes your LEDs to randomly flash, you can go into you `hamster_awake` function and replace the `wait_recording` command with a call of the `disco` function.

 ```python
 def hamster_awake():